panodata/tikray/README.md

 See [prior art] and [research].

 ### Contributing
-The `zyp` package is an open source project, and is [managed on GitHub].
+The `loko` package is an open source project, and is [managed on GitHub].
 The project is still in its infancy, and we appreciate contributions of any kind.

 ### Etymology
+Loko means "transform" in the [Luo language].
-With kudos to [Kris Zyp] for conceiving [JSON Pointer].
+A previous version used the name `zyp`, with kudos to [Kris Zyp] for conceiving [JSON Pointer].

 ### License
 The project uses the LGPLv3 license for the whole ensemble.
 However, individual